freundcloud

 Multi-cluster, multi-cloud overview

 The engineering trick that makes it demo well: the same repository deploys to AWS (EKS), Azure (AKS), GCP (GKE), OpenShift (ROSA) or a local k3d cluster off a single TARGET_CLOUD switch that drives the Terraform, the kubectl auth, the Helm values and the Kosli environment naming — each cloud using its own native data services and identity federation rather than a lowest-common-denominator fudge.
 GitLab is the source of truth, mirrored to GitHub and Azure DevOps on every green pipeline; images are built in-house, scanned with trivy, signed with cosign and attested through Kosli.
-The portal runs to 37 screens, with real-time timeline updates over server-sent events and a pair of Claude MCP servers (Kosli + ServiceNow) so you can ask the compliance state of a commit in plain English. → see the SARC walkthrough
+The portal runs to 37 screens, with real-time timeline updates over server-sent events and a pair of Claude MCP servers (Kosli + ServiceNow) so you can ask the compliance state of a commit in plain English. → the full SARC showcase · the live walkthrough

 Creator · open source